MarcelineVQ/sorgis_raid_marks/readme.md

 # Sorgis Raid Marks
 Raid mark targeting and assigning addon for the vanilla wow client.

+***Using SuperWoW will increase the effectivnes of this addon and make the following optimizations unneccesary.***

 ## How to optimize mark targeting
 Short answer: ***enable nameplates and mod your client to increase nameplate range.***